Jamalam360/pinguino/docs/tag.md

 # Tag Module

-The tag modules let's you set up custom tags (you may hear them called 'tricks' by other bots).
+The tag modules lets you set up custom tags (you may hear them called 'tricks' by other bots).

 For example: